google/cel-spec/doc/langdef.md

 ### Abstract Sizes

-Space and time complexity will be measured in terms of an abstract size measurment of CEL expressions and values.
+Space and time complexity will be measured in terms of an abstract size measurement of CEL expressions and values.
 The size of a CEL value depends on its type:

 *   *string*: The size is its length, i.e. the number of code points, plus a